-Children are taken to dismissal lines at 3:00pm under the COLA.
+Children are taken to dismissal at 2:55pm under the COLA.
 It is requested that parents wait for their children under the COLA or at one of the other meeting places.
-We have 3 exits at St. Joseph's; Top Walkers (for children getting picked up on Shelton St. or Camrose St.), Bottom Pick up (for those getting picked up at the bottom carpark) and Back Gate (children picked up on Guna St.).
+Children exit under supervision to TOP WALKERS (for children being crossed on Shelton St to waiting parents on the other side) or KISS AND DROP for those being getting picked up on Camrose St in cars.

 Please do not wait for children at the top of the stairs near the staff carpark as this can become congested.
 Children are advised to remain with the teacher on their dismissal duty until a parent/guardian arrives.
 Children catching buses meet their teacher under the COLA to then be supervised until the bus arrives.
+Children attending OOSH line up outside the roller doors where they are met by OOSH staff.
 Children will be supervised until this time.

 Parents will be contacted for children remaining at school after 3.20pm.
-IF YOU ARE RUNNING LATE, OR THINK YOU MAY BE LATE TO PICK UP YOUR CHILD, PLEASE PHONE THE SCHOOL BEFORE 2:50pm IN ORDER TO LET YOUR CHILD KNOW.
+IF YOU ARE RUNNING LATE OR THINK YOU MAY BE LATE TO PICK UP YOUR CHILD, PLEASE PHONE THE SCHOOL BEFORE 2:50pm IN ORDER TO LET YOUR CHILD KNOW.
 IT IS DIFFICULT TO GIVE CHILDREN MESSAGES ONCE THEY HAVE LEFT THE CLASSROOM.